jadecobra/python_tdd_exercises/source/calculator/calculator_v.rst

     AssertionError: GHI.JKLMNOPQRSTUVW != XYZ.ABCDEFGHIJKLMN

-* I change the expectation
+* I change the expectation to match the result of adding the two numbers from the :ref:`list<what is a list?>`

   .. code-block:: python
-    :lineno-start: 131
+    :lineno-start: 146
     :emphasize-lines: 3

             self.assertEqual(